 And unlike antivirus software, endpoint protection is a single piece of software that does not need to be managed on individual devices separately.
 With a central installation, either on the cloud or on-premise, the endpoint protection software allows an IT team to remotely manage firewalls, data loss policies, and access control on every connected device.

-Identity Management (IAM) and Granular Access Control
+Identity Management (IAM)

 Endpoint protection is often paired with powerful identity management (IAM) tool although both serve different purposes.
 Endpoint protection is geared more towards device management and ensuring none of the devices connected to the IT network can act as a potential threat.
 On the other hand, identity management (IAM) tools grant business owners granular access control options for every person that interacts with the IT network in any capacity.
 Ensuring that no employee has any more access privileges than they absolutely need to.